Photo: Travis, Acapulco Bay (Some rights reserved)

-Acapulco is the largest and most visited tourism resort on the Mexican Pacific.
+Acapulco is the largest and most visited tourism resort on the Pacific coast of Mexico.

 Located in the state of Guerrero, the city is famous for its crescent-shaped bay, its sun and beach tourism as well as excursions to natural wonders such as the Veladero National Park and the Palma Sola Archaeological Site.

 Aca, as the locals call it, has something for everyone.